-The global media and entertainment industry is witnessing a rapid transformation in the way content is distributed.
 The growing ubiquity of content creation tools like high-resolution cameras, content creation software, and smartphones is allowing pretty much anyone to create, publish, and distribute written, audio, and video content.

 This trend is further accelerated by the proliferation of the internet, which has led to the replacement of traditional media channels like cable and radio with on-demand streaming platforms like Netflix and YouTube.
 As a result, consumers have potentially limitless options to choose from, in terms of media consumption.